gbti-network/py-snapshots-for-ai/readme.md

 ## Features

-Snapshots for AI includes the following features:
+Snapshots.py includes the following features:

 * Auto-detect sensitive keys in JSON files and obfuscate them, so your data is better protected from AI.
 * Customizable pattern-based ignore system that helps you prevent including unwanted information in your markdown reports.